 Good Faith Estimate (GFE) and HUD-1 Regulations

-HUD, the primary agency for enforcing RESPA laws, is requiring that loan originators (lenders and mortgage brokers) must provide borrowers with a standard Good Faith Estimate that specifically discloses all their key loan terms and closing costs.
+HUD, the primary agency for enforcing RESPA laws, requires that loan originators (lenders and mortgage brokers) must provide borrowers with a standard Good Faith Estimate that specifically discloses all their key loan terms and closing costs.
 Closing agents (including title companies) must provide borrowers with the revised HUD-1 settlement statement.
-It will now be easier for borrowers to compare their GFE with their HUD-1 Settlement Statement because each designated line on the final HUD-1 will make a reference to the appropriate line from their GFE.
+It will now be easier for borrowers to compare their GFE with their HUD-1 Settlement Statement because each designated line on the final HUD-1 will reference the appropriate line from their GFE.

 Borrowers can shop around and compare loan products quicker and easier as well.
-HUD estimates that consumers will also save as much as $700.00 at closing under the new regulations as a result of the elimination of many junk fees that lenders and closing agents were charging borrowers such as fees for courier, wiring, notary, photocopying, postage, overnight delivery, document preparation and document review.
+HUD estimates that consumers will also save as much as $700.00 at closing under the new regulations as a result of the elimination of many junk fees that lenders and closing agents were charging borrowers, such as fees for the courier, wiring, notary, photocopying, postage, overnight delivery, document preparation, and document review.

-The new regulations affect mortgage loan transactions and not cash transaction.
-However, cash buyers are also provided with a HUD-1 closing statement a few days before closing by the closing agent to determine their closing fees.
+The new regulations affect mortgage loan transactions and not cash transactions.
+However, cash buyers are also given a HUD-1 closing statement a few days before closing by the closing agent to determine their closing fees.
 Cash buyers should request a closing statement if it is not provided.
 These new regulations will help prevent lender fraud and make it easier for borrowers to shop for competitive loan products.
 For more information on the new regulations, visit the HUD website at http://www.hud.gov/offices/hsg/ramh/res/resparulefaqs.pdf.

-Just a few more reasons why buyers should be taking advantage of the many loan products available today to help them with their purchase of Miami Beach real estate, South Beach real estate, Bal Harbour real estate, Sunny Isles Beach real estate, or Golden Beach real estate.
-These loan rates and affordable luxury condos & homes won’t be around for ever so take advantage now!
+These are just a few more reasons why buyers should be taking advantage of the many loan products available today to help them with their purchase of Miami Beach real estate, South Beach real estate, Bal Harbour real estate, Sunny Isles Beach real estate, or Golden Beach real estate.
+These loan rates and affordable luxury condos & homes won’t be around forever, so take advantage now!